 I'm passionate about how partnerships can change the world.
 In fact, I've seen it first hand.
-Which is why I'm so thrilled to launch level -- our intention is to create new and innovative partnerships, to engage business in social good, and to make giving back easy and accessible.
+Which is why I'm so thrilled to launch level -- our intention is to create new and innovative partnerships, to engage business in social good, and to make giving back easy for entrepreneurs.

 With more than ten years of experience in program development with international non-profits, I am confident in my ability to generate compelling stories and impactful campaigns.

 At the age of seventeen, I teamed up with a neurosurgeon from Duke Hospital to form a neurosurgical partnership with Mulago National Referral Hospital in Kampala, Uganda.
 Neurosurgical capacity in Uganda has grown steadily since the program’s inception, and I have maintained a lead role, traveling bi-annually to Uganda with the team from Duke.